xmidt-org/codex-db/cassandra/README.md

 This implementation is geared towards yugabyte.

 # Migration from  v0.4.0 to v0.5.0
-The addition of row_id as a TIMEUUID as a simplictic verison of state hash.
+The addition of row_id as a TIMEUUID as a simplistic version of state hash.
-Since row_id can be null gungnir will work with both databasescheme.
+Since row_id can be null, gungnir will work with both database schemas.
 In order to do long polling, gungnir db driver will need to be updated.
-Svalinn on the other hand is not backwards compatible as the insert statment has changed to include the TIMEUUID.
+Svalinn is not backwards compatible as the insert statement has changed to include the TIMEUUID.

 The following is the migration script from v0.4.0 to v0.5.0